Fundamental Economic Data Reports in Gold Trading: Major Market Movers !!!

 If a country's exports exceed its imports, it has got a trade surplus & the balance is said to be positive.
 If imports exceed exports, the country has got a deficit and its trade balance is said to be negative.

-Purchasing Managers Index (PMI)Purchasing Managers Index PMI - The National Association of Purchasing Managers (NAPM), now referred to as the Institute for Supply Management, releases a monthly composite index of national manufacturing conditions, constructed from data on new orders, production, supplier delivery times, backlogs, inventories, prices, employment, export orders, & import orders.
+Purchasing Managers Index (PMI)Purchasing Managers Index PMI - The group that used to be called the National Association of Purchasing Managers (NAPM), now called the Institute for Supply Management, puts out a monthly number that shows how manufacturing is doing across the country, using information about new orders, production, how fast suppliers deliver, backlogs, inventories, prices, jobs, export orders, and import orders.

-Producer Price Index PPIProducer Price Index (PPI) - PPI is a measure of the average price level for a fixed basket of capital & consumer goods paid by producers.
+The Producer Price Index (PPI) measures the average price levels of a fixed basket of capital and consumer goods paid by producers, serving as an indicator for economic conditions.

 Inflation at this producer level often gets passed through to the Consumer Price Index - CPI.

-The relationship between inflation & interest rates is the key to understanding how information like the PPI influence the markets and your investments.
+How inflation and interest rates relate is key to knowing how news like the PPI affects the markets and the money you put into them.

 This survey is widely followed as an indicator of manufacturing sector trends since it is correlated with the ISM survey & the index of industrial production.

-Philly Fed survey gives a thorough look at the manufacturing industry sector, how busy it is and where things are headed.
+Philly Fed survey gives a thorough look at the manufacturing industry sector, how busy it's and where things are headed.
 Because manufacturing is one of the major sector of the overall economy, this report has got a large influence on the currency prices moves and behavior.

 The income & outlays info are another handy way to rate the power of the economy and where it is headed.
 Income provides households the power to spend and/or save.

-By tracking economic information like new home sales, investors can gain specific investment ideas & also broad guidance for managing a portfolio.
+By tracking economic info like new home sales, investors can gain specific investment ideas & also broad guidance for managing a portfolio.

 Once the home is sold, it generates revenues for the home builder and the realtor.
 Trends in the new home sales info carry valuable/informative clues for the stocks of construction builders, mortgage lenders & furnishings firms.